 Budget Option: Water Cooler Jugs with Dolphin Hand Pump and Folding Sink

-Many vanlifers we’ve met use this inexpensive system as a basic way to store and use water in a van.
+Many vanlifers we’ve met use this inexpensive system as a basic way to store and use water in a DIY van conversion.
 This setup consists of a standard 5-gallon water cooler jug paired with a Dolphin hand water pump, which easily pumps out water for drinking, hand washing, and cleaning dishes.

 5-gallon water jugs are widely available almost anywhere, and you can easily increase your water capacity by carrying several with you.
 When you finish one jug, just swap the pump onto the next one.